BENEFITS FOR MEMBERS OF THE MISSOURI NATIONAL GUARD (Section 40.490, 41.430, 41.1030, and 105.210)

 The bill allows members of the Missouri National Guard or any Missouri employee who is a member of the National Guard of another state who believes his or her rights have been violated to bring suit in any court of competent jurisdiction and appropriate venue.
 The office of the Attorney General can also bring suit against an employer who violates the provisions of this bill.

 This bill modifies the composition of the panel that recommends to the Adjutant General to make grants or provide other financial assistance or services from the Missouri Military Family Relief Fund.
-Instead of a sergeant major of the Missouri National Guard, the panel must include a senior enlisted leader of the Missouri National Guard.
+This bill replaces a sergeant major of the Missouri National Guard with a senior enlisted leader of the Missouri National Guard.
 The bill also provides that the Adjutant General, rather than the panel, will have the power to establish criteria for the grants.
 Furthermore, the grants may be made to members of the Missouri National Guard in addition to families of members and other reserve members of the Armed Forces of the United States.

 The bill also establishes the Missouri National Guard Homeland Response Force Program Ribbon, which the Adjutant General is authorized to present to any member of the Missouri National Guard who has participated in the Homeland Response Force Program from January 1, 2012.